nosrac77/Data-Structures-Fun/README.md

 - **Search** - Searches for a Node in the list containing the given data.
 If the Node is found, it is returned.

+- **Display** - Creates a visual representation of the Singly Linked List, showing all Nodes and their pointers.

 **Singly Linked List Attributes** - An implementation of a Singly Linked List must have at least the following attributes:

 - **Head** - The Node at the "beginning" of the list, the head is the only essential component to a Singly Linked List and is used to perform every operation that this ADT supports.
 Without this pointer, or something similar to it, a Singly Linked List cannot be properly implemented.